 Upcoming versions of the DMP may get into more detail on particular issues such as the possible use of data generated by third parties.

 This report follows to the template provided by the European Commission and will be updated periodically throughout the project's duration.
-Section 2 provides information on the project,.
+Section 2 provides information on the project.
 Section 3 summarizes the collected data, while Section 4 emphasizes the application of FAIR principles.
 Resource allocation is outlined in Section 5, and data security is discussed in Section 6.
 Ethical considerations are explored in Section 7, followed by a description of the Risk Management in Section 8.

 Project background